Yoga

 Whereas in Asampragyat (असंप्रज्ञात) Samadhi all the seeds of past impression burn eternally.

-Unlike the follower of path of Gyan who desire to merge in Nirakar Brahma, the ultimate goal of aspirants of Yoga is NOT to become one with God to attain Sāyujjya mukti.
-They worship Maha Vishnu and attain the divine bliss and divine abode Baikunth of Maha Vishnu.
+Those who pursue the path of Gyan desire to merge in Nirakar Brahm called attaining Sāyujjya mukti.
+Unlike the gyanis yogis do not aspire to become one with God.
+They worship Lord Maha Vishnu and attain the divine bliss and divine abode Baikunth of Maha Vishnu [1].

-Unlike the follower of path of Gyan who desire to merge in Nirakar Brahma, the ultimate goal of aspirants of Yoga is NOT to become one with God to attain Sāyujjya mukti.
-They worship Maha Vishnu and attain the divine bliss and divine abode Baikunth of Maha Vishnu.
+Those who pursue the path of Gyan desire to merge in Nirakar Brahm called attaining Sāyujjya mukti.
+Unlike the gyanis yogis do not aspire to become one with God.
+They worship Lord Maha Vishnu and attain the divine bliss and divine abode Baikunth of Maha Vishnu [1].

 Aspirants following the path of yoga meditate in 2 different ways